-Special Topics: Criminology ......(3 cr.)
+Special Topics: Criminology......(3 cr.)

 This course is designed to explore specialized topics and themes in the field of criminology.
 It will explore an issue, trend, or subject matter that is not covered in other courses.
 The topic is selected by the professor and will change yearly and will vary according to need and interest.
 Topics will be listed in the schedule of course offerings.
 Course may be repeated for different topics.
-(Prerequisite: PSY 111, CRJ 120, CRJ 250 and Junior/Senior standing, or with permission from the Department Chair)
+(Prerequisite: PSY 111, CRJ 120, CRJ 250 or with permission from the instructor)